-Accessibility to and proper location of parking facilities are not the only requirements in the provision of high-quality bicycle parking.
+- Accessibility to and proper location of parking facilities are not the only requirements in the provision of high-quality bicycle parking.
 The most accessible and well-located bicycle parking is insufficient if bicyclists are concerned about their security or the security of their bicycles.
 Bicycles parked in both short- and long-term spaces benefit from being in a visible location with moderate to high levels of pedestrian traffic.
 The presence of people diminishes the risks of theft and damage.
-Bicycle parking located in well-lit, high-visibility areas can increase the safety of people using the bicycle parking.

-Proper rack selection is essential for secure bicycle parking.
-The requirements specified in the Montgomery County Zoning Ordinance reflect best practices recognized by the Association of Pedestrian and Bicycle Professionals (APBP), rack manufacturers and other bicycle-friendly jurisdictions.
-Secure bicycle racks tend to be fairly straightforward.
-In fact, a simple, easy-to-use rack is inherently more secure because a typical bicyclist is more likely to use it properly.
+Locating bicycle parking located in well-lit, high-visibility areas can increase the safety of people using the bicycle parking. - Proper rack selection is essential for secure bicycle parking.
+The requirements specified in the secure because a typical bicyclist is more likely to use it properly.
 Racks known as "inverted-u" racks are the preferred style in most cases.
 Other considerations that enhance the security of bicycle parking include:

+Montgomery County Zoning Ordinance reflect best practices recognized by the Association of Pedestrian and Bicycle Professionals (APBP), rack manufacturers and other bicycle-friendly jurisdictions.
+Secure bicycle racks tend to be fairly straightforward.
+In fact, a simple, easy-to-use rack is inherently more